-In fact, anyone who tells me the Scriptures are flawed is not someone from whom I would seek counsel.
+Anyone who tells me the Scriptures are flawed is not someone I would seek counsel from.
 We can only see through a glass darkly now, and while there are many things I don’t fully understand, I know God will make it all clear on the last day.

-While the movie was a fictional example of how the serpent can cause deception in a leader’s understanding of Scripture, it’s even more treacherous when the leader is the head of the Roman Catholic Church and 1.2 billion Catholics.
-I’m referring to Pope Francis’s recent approval of the changing of the translation of the Lord’s Prayer given to us in Matt 6:13 and Luke 11:4: “And lead us not into temptation, but deliver us from evil…”
+While the movie was a fictional example of how the serpent can cause deception in a leader’s understanding of Scripture, it’s even more treacherous when the leader is the head of the Roman Catholic Church, including 1.2 billion Catholics.

-This stunning proclamation by Pope Francis leads to other significant questions that are at the core of the Gospel.
+This stunning proclamation by Pope Francis leads to other significant questions at the Gospel’s core.
 Would a perfectly loving and Holy Father offer up His only begotten Son to be tortured, crucified, and killed as a sacrifice for humankind?
-Or what about when God commanded Abraham to offer up his only son Isaac as a sin offering?
+Or what about when God commanded Abraham to offer up his only son, Isaac, as a sin offering?

 What kind of example is Pope Francis setting when he says the Bible needs to be changed to comport with his understanding of what Jesus meant?

 Examples abound in the Bible where Satan succeeded in his deception.
-Perhaps the most well known is in Genesis 2:17.
-The serpent asked Eve, “Did God actually say, ‘You shall not eat of any tree in the garden?’”
+Perhaps the most well-known is in Genesis 3:1: “…And he [the serpent] said to the woman, ‘Has God indeed said, ‘You shall not eat of every tree of the garden’?”

-In another example where Satan failed, he misquoted Scripture when he tried to tempt Jesus three times in the wilderness.
+In another example, Satan misallocated Scripture when he tried to tempt Jesus three times in the wilderness.
 Jesus countered the serpent’s false accusations by proclaiming, “It is written…”

 In Matthew 24:35, Jesus says, “Heaven and earth will away, but My words will by no means pass away.”